fxavier-maf/pymaf/README.md

 a.
 Please add your MAF-AD credentials to this location in Vault (Grid): `https://vault.cicd.grid2.maf.ae/ui/vault/secrets/secret/show/ldap-users/{MAF_USER}/config` under the variable names : `maf-ad-username` and `maf-ad-password`.
 Please make sure to keep the variable names as-is.

-b.
+b. set environment-variable `MAF_USER` to MAF-AD username.
+c.
 Once this is done, use the following code to initiate connectivity:

 ```python
 import os